leorickli/welfare-programs-cassandra/README.md

 gsutil cp gs://cassandra-project-leorickli/curated/contratos_curated.csv .
 ```

-We create a keyspace and a table with the schema first, so we can then ingest the data into Cassandra:
+Using CQL, we create a keyspace and a table with the schema first, so we can then ingest the data into Cassandra:

 ```
 CREATE TABLE IF NOT EXISTS contratos_table_full (